rothgar/justingarrison.com/content/blog/2023-12-30-amazons-silent-sacking.md

 thumbnail: /img/amazons-silent-sacking-banner.jpg
 draft: false
 ---

-*This is not financial advice and I am not an expert.*
+_This is not financial advice and I am not an expert._

+If you would like to listen to what happened in a podcast I did an interview for [The Changelog](https://changelog.com) podcast.
+<audio data-theme="night" data-src="https://changelog.com/podcast/573/embed" src="https://op3.dev/e/https://cdn.changelog.com/uploads/podcast/573/the-changelog-573.mp3" preload="none" class="changelog-episode" controls></audio><p><a href="https://changelog.com/podcast/573">Changelog Interviews 573: Amazon's silent sacking</a> – Listen on <a href="https://changelog.com/">Changelog.com</a></p><script async src="//cdn.changelog.com/embed.js"></script>

 Amazon has a stock problem.
 It’s not only Amazon, but they have more to lose.